Natural history of New Zealand: Swamps and rifting (Paleocene to Eocene 66 to 33.9 Ma)

-At the start of the Paleocene New Zealand's biota was recovering from the extinction of dinosaurs and those species which survived were expanding into the empty niches.
-There was a slight decrease in mean temperature at the start of the Paleocene leading to a change in canopy species.
+At the start of the Paleocene New Zealand's biota was recovering from the extinction of dinosaurs, and the species that survived were expanding into the empty niches.
+There was a slight decrease in mean temperature at the start of the Paleocene, leading to a change in canopy species.
 Zealandia was largely covered by shallow seas with low-lying land and swamps.
 The oldest penguin fossil in the world and various other sea birds are found in New Zealand from this time.

-The Tasman sea continued to expand until the early Eocene (53 Ma).
+The Tasman Sea continued to expand until the early Eocene (53 Ma).
 The western half of Zealandia then along with Australia formed the Australian Plate (40 Ma).
-In response to this a new plate boundary was created within Zealandia between the Australian Plate and Pacific Plate.
+In response to this, a new plate boundary was created within Zealandia between the Australian Plate and Pacific Plate.
 This led to the formation of a subduction arc with active volcanism forming islands north and west of present New Zealand.
 New Zealand was low lying due to this extension and swamps became widespread.
 Today these are recorded as large coal seams in the geological record.